Why we are doing this project

-The sewers under the Opotiki township were first installed in 1956, and most of the pipework is still in service today.
-We know that the pipe is reaching the end of its useful design life as the system is not working for the town as it should be.
-Many in town suffer a loss of service, particularly during heavy rain.
-We experience overflows and wastewater coming from manholes, gully traps, toilets and basins.
-Of course, there are associated health risks and there are limits on the ability of the system to accommodate future development.
+The sewers under the Opotiki township were first installed in 1956 and most of the pipework is still in service today.
+Pipes are reaching the end of their life and the system is not working for the town as it should be.
+Many in town suffer from loss of service, particularly during heavy rain.
+In really large storm events the system can suffer from overflows from manholes and gully traps.
+These issues are a concern for public health and the ability to accommodate future development.

-At the March 2017 Council meeting, Council agree to renew the existing sewers.
-You can read the media release about the decision or read more about the background to the decision in the Council agenda (see page 178)
+At the March 2017 Council meeting, Council resolved to rehabilitate the existing sewers.
+You can read the media release about the decision or read more about the background to the decision below.

 What was the ‘find and fix’ programme?